 Anyone wishing to join us should do so by following these steps:

 - Go to MyECPR, log in or create a new account (you can create an account even if you are not an ECPR member);

 - Once logged-in, go to ‘Groups and Networks’ and then ‘Current Standing groups’;

 - Select ‘details’ under ‘Teaching and Learning Politics’;

 If you need help with registering, please contact Heidi Maurer at firstname.lastname@example.org

 A new Steering Committee, elected in June 2017, took its office in September 2017.
 Its members include:

-- Pleschová, Gabriela, University of Economics in Bratislava, Slovakia
+- Pleschová, Gabriela, Comenius University in Bratislava, Slovakia

 - Piros, Silviu, IES, Vrije Universiteit Brussels, Belgium